List of Marvel Comics characters: W: Wrongslide

 Wrongslide is a character appearing in American comic books published by Marvel Comics.

 When the High Summoner of Arakko betrayed and killed Rockslide in Otherworld, the Five of Krakoa attempted to revive him.
 Unfortunately, they created an amalgamated clone of his multiversal variants as a side effect of him being killed in Otherworld.
-Wrongslide later entered X-Factor's custody before sacrificing himself to replenish Krakoa by giving up his energy.
+Wrongslide later entered X-Factor's custody.
+He sacrifices himself to replenish Krakoa by giving up his energy.

 The Wu

 The Wu (Alice Gulliver) is a character appearing in American comic books from Marvel Comics.
 The character, created by James Robinson and Mike Perkins, first appeared in Doctor Strange: Last Days of Magic (April 2016).

 Alice Gulliver is the daughter of Hong Kong's mystic guardian, The August Wu of the Coral Shore, and a human police officer father, Adam Gulliver.
 She met Doctor Strange when he came to aid The August Wu on a case.
 Sometime later, The August Wu was killed by a demon, resulting in Alice's black hair suddenly turning a shade of coral red, just like her mother's.
 Growing up, she became a police officer like her father while also battling demonic entities under the name The Wu.

-Adam was later killed by Chinese Triads, pushing Alice further into her career.
-She later met Scarlet Witch and the two teamed up to defeat Dark Tongji.
-Despite his magical abilities, Alice defeated him with a plain bullet.

-Alice is later seen among the numerous magic users that Scarlet Witch visits after noticing a string of magic based crimes around the world.

 Alice inherited magical affinity from her mother.
 In order to maintain a low profile, she rarely uses magic directly and instead imbueds her weaponry with hexes and spells that are invisible to normal eyes.

 The Wu in other media

 The Wu, renamed Alice Wu-Gulliver, appears in Agatha All Along, portrayed by Ali Ahn.
 This version is an ex-police officer and security guard whose mother Lorna was a famous singer and witch who was widely rumoured to having been lost to the Witch's Road.
 Additionally, Alice is portrayed with having black hair with red highlights.
 Alice joins Agatha Harkness's coven to walk the Witches' Road, suggesting that she might learn the truth of what happened to her mother.
-At the end of the third trial, Alice dies after her magic is absorbed by a possessed Agatha and her soul is claimed by Rio Vidal / Death.
+At the end of the third trial, Alice dies after her magic is absorbed by the possessed Harkness and her soul is claimed by Rio Vidal / Death.